-Gaza under communications blackout, amid warnings of cover for war crimes
+Gaza’s communications blackout raises concerns of Israeli war crimes

 The Committee to Protect Journalists also warned that the “news blackout” could lead to “serious consequences”, including the spread of misinformation.

-The collapse of communications services in Gaza came as Israel ramped up its bombardment ahead of an expected full-scale ground offensive on the enclave.
+The cutoff means that casualty figures from attacks and details of ground fighting could not immediately be fully known.
+Only some satellite phones continued to function.

+Al Jazeera correspondents in the Gaza Strip have been able to provide sporadic updates via satellite but direct communication is often hampered due to the near-total communications blackout in the enclave.

-On Friday, Al Jazeera’s Safwat Kahlout, reporting from Gaza City, said the latest Israeli strikes had been far greater in intensity compared with previous attacks.
+On Friday, Al Jazeera’s Safwat Kahlout, reporting from Gaza City, said the latest Israeli air raids had been far greater in intensity compared with previous attacks.

 “Today is the worst in terms of the strength of the Israeli fire, and we can hear some explosions … coming from the sea as well, specifically in the north of the Gaza Strip,” Kahlout said.